datacarpentry/image-processing/episodes/07-edge-detection.md

 In this episode, we will learn how to use OpenCV functions to apply *edge detection* to an image.
-In edge detection, we find the boundaries or edges of objects in an image, by determining where the brightness of the image changes dramtically.
+In edge detection, we find the boundaries or edges of objects in an image, by determining where the brightness of the image changes dramatically.
 Edge detection can be used to extract the structure of objects in an image.
 If we are interested in the number, size, shape, or relative location of objects in an image, edge detection allows us to focus on the parts of the image most helpful, while ignoring parts of the image that will not help up.

-For example, once we have found the edges of the objects in the image, we can use that information to find the image *contours*, which we will learn about in the following [Contours]({{ page.root }}./08-contours.md) episode.
+For example, once we have found the edges of the objects in the image (or once we have converted the image to binary using thresholding), we can use that information to find the image *contours*, which we will learn about in the following [Contours]({{ page.root }}./08-contours.md) episode.
 With the contours, we can do things like counting the number of objects in the image,